 Nasdaq halted trading in the Shares on October 2, 2019.
 In connection with the filing of a Certificate of Dissolution with the Secretary of State of the State of Delaware, the Fund closed its transfer books as of 4:00 pm Eastern Time on October 4, 2019.
 As a result, record holders of the Shares generally are prohibited from transferring record ownership of their Shares following the Effective Time (except by will, intestate succession or operation of law).
 The Shares were delisted from Nasdaq on October 7, 2019.
 The Depository Trust Company ("DTC"), as a record holder of Shares through its Cede & Co. nominee, maintains records representing the right to receive any post-dissolution liquidating distributions in accordance with Section 4 of the Plan of Liquidation and Dissolution, including any transfers of such rights.
 Consequently, the Fund expects that any transfers of such rights continue to be tracked by DTC.
-There is no assurance as to how long a market for interests in the Shares will trade.
+There is no assurance as to how long a market for interests in the Shares representing the right to receive any post-dissolution liquidating distributions will continue to be maintained or how actively such interests in the Shares will trade.
 Both trading prices and volumes in any such "over-the-counter" market may be volatile and erratic.
-To the extent that a stockholder's Shares were not held by a DTC participant as of the Effective Time, it may be more difficult for such stockholder to transfer such stockholder's rights to receive any post-dissolution liquidating distributions distribution liquidating distributions in accordance with section 4 were worked by a DTC participant as of the Effective Time, it may be more difficult for such stockholder to transfer such stockholder's rights to receive any post-dissolution liquidating distributions distributions in a distribution liquidating distributions.
+To the extent that a stockholder's Shares were not held by a DTC participant as of the Effective Time, it may be more difficult for such stockholder to transfer such stockholder's rights to receive any post-dissolution liquidating distributions.